 Together, the discrediting of our old sources of authority and the exponential proliferation of new ones has almost completely annihilated our social ability to reach consensus on just what the facts of the matter are.
 When our most central institutions are no longer trusted, we each take refuge in smaller [encampments].
 As some of these encampments build higher and higher fences, walling themselves off from science and empiricism, we approach a terrifying prospect: a society that may no longer be capable of reaching the kind of basic agreement necessary for social progress.

 Clickbait and deepfakes have made it even harder to address the issues described above.
 The upshot: As a business or public figure, rather than getting the benefit of the doubt, you now must work hard to earn the trust of your audience.
+The right creative agency in Thailand is necessary to keep your messaging clear, focused ,and effective.

 But if people are waiting to jump on every mistake that you make, then this constant expectation of perfection soon becomes impossible to live up to.
 For many, the fear of a public backlash leads them to avoid admitting mistakes at all.
 Though understandable, this strategy is based on old ways of thinking, and is almost always counterproductive in the present day.